binhudakhalid/LIMES/README.md

     java -jar target/limes-core-1.7.6-SNAPSHOT.jar -s

 ### Step 4:
+Go to typeDrivenwombatSimpleExample folder

 Set the path of source and target data set in AmazonAndGoogleProductExampleConfig.xml.
-This file is located in typeDrivenwombatSimpleExample folder.
+This data set is located in the same folder.

 Set path for source on line 44

     <SOURCE>